Kyren223/Trident/README.md

 ## License

-This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPLv3 License, see the [LICENSE](LICENSE) file for details.

-The logo was designed by me and is copyrighted.
+The logo was designed by Kyren223 and is copyrighted.
-You may not use it without my permission.
+You may not use it without Kyren223's written permission.

 ## Contact